andreaevrard/lab_4.09/README.md

 # Lab | Comparative report with PowerBi

-Refer to the same data source from the previous lab [Marketing_Customer_Analysis](https://github.com/student-IH-labs-and-stuff/lab_comparative_powerbi/tree/main/files_for_lab) for this lab
+Refer to the same data source from the previous lab [Marketing_Customer_Analysis](https://github.com/ironhack-labs/lab-comparative-report-with-powerbi/blob/master/files_for_lab) for this lab.

 ### Instructions